Let’s work together to keep everyone safe.

 Guests are NOT permitted inside Boulder Medical Center facilities.
 Exceptions are for patients needing special assistance, a parent who is alone with their child/children, or special circumstances that have been approved by a specific provider or department.

-This policy includes vendors and sales representatives, who are only allowed into clinics if previously cleared by BMC administration.
+This policy includes vendors and sales representatives, who are only allowed into clinics if previously cleared by the BMC administration.

 Caution: Masks with Valves

 We no longer allow patients to enter our facilities wearing masks with valves.
 Unfortunately, these masks do not block transmission of COVID-19 because they allow exhaled air and droplets to escape.
 If patients and guests come to Boulder Medical Center wearing one of these masks, our COVID screeners will give them a surgical mask to either replace the valved mask or wear over their valve mask.